rppicomidi/pico-usb-midi-processor/README.md

 a particular `vv` so the message is not passed on at all, increment the `yy` value until it shows `**`.
 The same works in reverse for the feedback path.
+### Channel Message Remap
-- Channel Message Remap: same as Channel Button Remap without the feedback path.
+Same as Channel Button Remap without the feedback path.
+### MC Fader Pickup
-- MC Fader Pickup: Mackie Control compatible control surfaces send fader movements embedded in Channel Pitch Bend messages.
+Mackie Control compatible control surfaces send fader movements embedded in Channel Pitch Bend messages.
 If you move a fader and the host DAW is not synchronized to it, then the DAW fader position will jump.
 To prevent jumps,